MickaelRigault/ztfimg/README.md

 ## Main Objects:
 - `ScienceImage`: to load ZTF's `sciimg.fits` together with it's `mskimg.fits`)
 - `ReferenceImage`: to load ZTF's `refimg.fits`
 `ScienceImage` and `ReferenceImage` have the same methods and almost the same attributes.

+- `DAOPhotReader`: Simple Class to read the .psf doaphot outputs.

 ## usage